-In marketing, a niche is a small sub-segment of a group.
-So, for example, instead of making handmade soaps that appeal to all people, you might focus on handmade soaps that are all organic and appeal to environmentally conscious people.
-Alternatively, you might make handmade soaps with ingredients that are not harsh and have healing ingredients and appeal to people with sensitive skin.
+For example, instead of making handmade soaps that appeal to all people, you might focus on handmade soaps that are all organic and appeal to environmentally conscious people.
+Alternatively, you might make handmade soaps with ingredients that are not harsh and have healing ingredients that appeal to people with sensitive skin.

 Finding a niche means coning down the focus of your business so you are targeting a smaller subset of a group, and you understand and serve the needs of that group so extremely well, they can become passionate fans of your company.

 The soap maker who makes soap that is gentle on sensitive skin will stand out from other, more generalized soap makers.
-Her soaps might not appeal to everyone, but when a customer with sensitive skin discovers that her soaps are soothing and healing, she will have a committed customer who will come back for more and recommend her to anyone she knows who also has sensitive skin.
+Her soaps might not appeal to everyone, but when a customer with sensitive skin discovers soaps don't irritate the skin, she will have a committed customer who will come back for more and recommend her to anyone she knows who also has sensitive skin.

-Don't think of it as ignoring a broader range of people, instead think of it as becoming incredibly special and valuable to a specific group that you can serve extremely well.
+Don't think of focusing on a niche as ignoring a broader range of people, instead think of it as becoming incredibly special and valuable to a specific group that you can serve extremely well.

 Everyone in my family loves almond butter, but, where I live, it is very difficult to find almond butter that doesn't carry a risk of cross contamination with peanuts.